Nonprofits need pricing strategies, too

 PEPS’ curriculum has been so successful over the past 35 years that other organizations working with parents throughout the U.S. are interested in licensing that curriculum to support and inform the parents within their programs.
 Because of this demand, PEPS created the PEPS Network, a licensing program to make the curriculum available to other organizations for a fee.
 The initial pricing of the licensing fee was determined through a “seems about right” approach.
-But, after analyzing a few years of financials, it was discovered that the low licensing fee was not covering PEPS investment into the program.
-This model was not sustainable over time, and could even cause difficulties in funding the other parts of their organization down the road.
+But, after analyzing a few years of financials, they discovered that the low licensing fee was not covering PEPS' investment into the program.
+This model was not sustainable over time and could even cause difficulties in funding the other parts of their organization down the road.
 It was time to rethink their pricing strategy.

 The pricing dilemma

 It’s easy for nonprofits to fall into a financial dilemma.
 On one hand, they want to maximize the good they do in the world by reinvesting profits back into their program.
 On the other hand, they are working within a low profit margin in order to maintain their nonprofit status.
 To optimize this balancing act, leveraging pricing strategies is essential.